 Portiere rods allow a curtain to be placed over a door or over the doorless entrance to a room.
 The curtain then becomes a Portiere.
 Portieres are a good economical and ecological way to keep your house warm by covering the door thus insulating it from cold and draughts.

-A Portiere rod (also known as a Drapery Arm or Swing Arm Door Curtain Rod) is basically a versatile curtain pole on a hinge.
-The portiere rod hinge can be fitted on the same wall as the door ( Face fixed ) or on a return wall ( side wall perpendicular to the door wall ).
+A Portiere rod (sometimes called a Drapery Arm or Swing Arm Door Curtain Pole) is basically a versatile curtain pole on a hinge.
+The portiere rod hinge can be fitted on the same wall as the door or on a side wall ( perpendicular to the door wall ).
 If the hinge is fixed on the same side as the door hinge, the curtain will open with the door.
-The curtain can be drawn or stacked out the way just like on a normal curtain pole.
+The curtain can be drawn or stacked out of the way just like on a normal curtain pole.

 Portières are great for keeping the cold out.

-- Strong portiere arm formed from a single piece of 16mm solid bar (not two pieces welded together at the bend)
+- Strong wrought iron portiere arm formed from a single piece of 16mm solid bar (not two pieces welded together at the bend)

-- Heavy duty hinge bracket made from thick strap (no thin socket sleeves)
+- Unique heavy duty hinge bracket made by ourselves from thick strap (no generic imports)